AdonayTeshome/CC-documentation/README.md

 This repo will give access to the core documentation for the Credit Commons Protocol project, to be implemented as a Gitlab Pages site.

 This ReadMe is what we have at present.
+Comments / issues welcome!

 ## The Credit Commons Protocol